probablynotjustice/yellowTemperance/README.md

 git push -u origin main

 Docker
-1️⃣ docker --version :: to check if docker is installed ~~You should see something like:Docker version 24.x.x
+1️docker --version :: to check if docker is installed ~~You should see something like:Docker version 24.x.x

 install it, if it isint:

 sudo dnf install docker
-2️⃣ Is Docker running?
+2️Is Docker running?
 ~   sudo systemctl status docker

 If it says inactive, start it: